Fluoroscopy-related skin injuries have been on the rise since 1992. They are uncomfortable and can be devastating for patients.

 Common Reasons for Preventable Injury Due to Fluoroscopy

+Patients are unique in their response to radiation.
 The majority of skin injuries from fluoroscopy procedures are preventable.
-Patients are unique in their response to radiation.
-Still, there are some commonalities among procedures that cause preventable skin injuries:
+There are commonalities that cause preventable skin injuries:

 How to Make Sure Your Patients are Safe During Fluoroscopy Procedures

+Create a plan.
+This plan would ideally include measures for before, during, and after the procedure.
 To assure patient safety during fluoroscopy, radiologists and their radiologic interventional technologists need to have a plan.
-This plan would ideally include measures for before, during, and after the procedure.

-Perhaps the most obvious– yet most vital– pre-procedure safety measure is training.
-The radiologist should fulfill academic and residential training.
+Training is perhaps the most obvious– yet most vital– pre-procedure safety measure.
+The radiologists should fulfill academic and residential training.
 The interventional radiologic technologists should be trained and in some cases certified as interventional technologists.
-Nurses should also have had training.
-This includes any mandated continuing education requirements.
+Nurses should also have training.
+Training doesn’t stop with the information you learn in the beginning of your career in fluoroscopy.
+It includes any mandated continuing education requirements.

-Does the procedure use high-dose fluoroscopy?
-If so, the radiologist should inform the patient about the risks of the procedure beforehand.
-It may also be helpful to outline the safety measures the radiologist and their interventional radiology team intend to use.
+A Radiologist should inform the patient about the risks of any procedure beforehand.
+It may also be helpful to outline the safety measures the interventional radiology team intend to use.

-The radiologist should pre-screen patients for risk of skin injury.
 Patients at higher risk include diabetics and obese individuals.
 Also, patients who have undergone previous radiation at the same skin location are at increased risk for injury.
+They should be pre-screened.

 Pre-screening should also include patients who take medications that increase photosensitivity.
 For example, but not limited to: